 - Nurs 400 - Acute Care Nursing I

 How did you choose to study nursing?

 After I worked as a nurse aide in high school, I began to be interested in nursing.
-I wasn't sure what area I wanted to study in college but I decided on nursing from among English, home economic, and nursing.
+I wasn't sure what area I wanted to study in college but I decided on nursing from among English, home economics and nursing.
 Even then teaching seemed to be a big interest for me.

 What are your favorite courses to teach?

 I like to teach classes that also have hospital clinical experience with the classroom learning.
 Mental Health Nursing is one of my favorites.

 What do you like about them?

 Teaching students in the clinical area gives the opportunity to teach and to learn to know the students as individuals.